Nikomixo/BasicTerrainGenerator/README.md

 # BasicTerrainGenerator
-Basic perlin noise terrain generator with OpenGL
+Basic perlin noise terrain generator with OpenGL for CS450.